 Fatty acid metabolism and cardiometabolic diseases

-We are researching the role of fatty acids in the incidence of type 2 diabetes using biochemical markers and genetic analysis in the EPIC-Potsdam study.
-We could establish strong associations e.g. for polyunsaturated n-6 fatty acids (n-6-PUFA).
-To demonstrate biological mechanisms of these associations, the focus was on the delta-5 and delta-6 desaturases.
-These are enzymes that are involved in PUFA metabolism.
-An approach in which we were able to find genetic determinants for diabetes-associated lipid metabolites also supports the fact that PUFA's metabolism is relevant for the risk of diabetes.
-In addition, data-based hypotheses are generated on metabolic pathways that link food consumption with the risk of diabetes.
-Our analyzes support e.g. that specific phosphatidylcholines and sphingomyelines, along with ferritin and glycine, are potential mediators of the relationship between red meat and type 2 diabetes.
+We are investigating the role of fatty acids for the incidence of type 2 diabetes and cardiovascular diseases using biochemical markers and gene analyses in the EPIC-Potsdam study.
+We observed strong associations for n-6 polyunsaturated fatty acids (n-6 PUFA), among others.
+In order to identify biological mechanisms of these associations, the focus was on the delta-5- and delta-6-desaturases.
+These are enzymes involved in PUFA metabolism.
+That PUFA metabolism is relevant to diabetes risk is further supported by an approach in which we were able to find genetic determinants for diabetes-associated fatty acids and lipid metabolites.
+In addition, we are generating data-based hypotheses on metabolic pathways linking food consumption to diabetes risk.
+For example, our analyses support that specific phosphatidylcholines, sphingomyelins, and ceramides are potential mediators of the relationship between red meat and type 2 diabetes.

 - Gene-environment interactions to identify subgroups with different dietary responses, DZD – BMBF/State of Brandenburg